Funding Overview

 - Creating opportunities that help people break down historical barriers between individuals, groups and organizations with a focus on working together better.

-- Create shared goals and take coordinated actions to ensure all voices are engaged to work on community priorities.
+- Creating shared goals and taking coordinated actions to ensure all voices are engaged to work on community priorities.

-- Support community members in developing skills related to working together, connecting with leaders and decision-makers, and/or taking collective action.
+- Supporting community members in developing skills related to working together, connecting with leaders and decision-makers, and/or taking collective action.

-- Intentional inclusion of cultural practices and traditions to foster healing and belonging within the community.
+- Intentional inclusion of cultural practices, traditions, and arts to foster belonging within the community.

-- Priority will be given to proposals that are strongly aligned with the Foundation’s cornerstones and are inclusive of the contributions of individuals from diverse backgrounds and perspectives.
+- Priority will be given to proposals that are strongly aligned with the Foundation’s cornerstones and are collectively inclusive and reflective of the contributions of community members.

-Funding will not be provided in situations where an organization or group is seeking to enter a community (e.g., planning, pre-assessment, surveys, education) for the first time or has not demonstrated active and intentional connection to parts of the community.
+Funding will not be provided in situations where an organization or group is seeking to enter a community (e.g., planning, pre-assessment, surveys, education), are not able to demonstrate authentic and trusting relationships with community members or bring programming or projects that are not mutually beneficial to all parties.

 Awarded groups will agree to participate in learning and evaluation activities.